 At 2:30am on Sunday, May 31, 2020, our condo building was devastated by a 3-alarm fire.
-We have lost our home and my studio, and the fate of my samples and most of our possessions is still unknown.
+We have lost our home of about 10 years and my studio.
 This page will have the latest updates as we rebuild.
 Thank you for your well-wishes and support.
 Further details can be found on my blog.

 It’s been almost a month since my last update, and almost two since the fire.
 I had no news to share for a long time.
 Finally, we got word that demolition was beginning — half an hour before it started (on Tuesday of this week).
 My wife and I have been on-site for the entire duration, and today we were finally able to rescue some items of consequence.

 My samples are mostly safe!
 About a dozen will need restoration or reworking but most of the others were either completely dry or just a little damp.